Just came across this article about Miss Manners, published a couple years ago, based on her book (which I just ordered for $1.40 as a kindle).

 I rather like “ma’am.”
 It’s the equivalent of “sir.”
 Women officers in the US military are called “ma’am.”
 So there.

 (4) Pretending to be young.
 Here the article goes astray.
 We can’t do anything to stop someone from saying, “You’re young at heart.”
 Once a fortyish woman greeted me, after a long absence, with, “You look younger.”
-What’s offensive is that these comments tend to be patronizing.
+Could she be any more patronizing?

 But Miss Manners blames the boomers.
 She sees these remarks as a response to boomers who want to use their first names: “You don’t want to be treated as grown-ups, so we will treat you as children.”